Validity in Network-Agnostic Byzantine Agreement: Sufficiency and Main Result

 We may now present the proof of \cref{lemma:matching-protocol}, describing our protocol.

-\begin{proof}[Proof of \cref{lemma:matching-protocol}] Our $\ba$ protocol solving $\validity$ proceeds as follows: the parties distribute their input values via using the protocol $\Pi_\acs$ described in \cref{thm:convex-world:acs}. $\Pi_\acs$ provides the parties with the same output set $I \in \inputconfigs$ representing a potential input configuration.
-Once the parties obtain this set, they output $\sigma(I)$, where $\sigma$ is the turing-computable function provided by $\validity$ satisfying the similarity condition.
+\begin{proof}[Proof of \cref{lemma:matching-protocol}] Our $\ba$ protocol solving $\validity$ proceeds as follows: the parties distribute their input values using the protocol $\Pi_\acs$ described in \cref{thm:convex-world:acs}. $\Pi_\acs$ provides the parties with the same output set $I \in \inputconfigs$ of at least $n - t_s$ value-sender pairs, representing a potential input configuration.
+Once the parties obtain this set, they output $\sigma(I)$, where $\sigma$ is the Turing-computable function provided by $\validity$ satisfying the similarity condition.